phnx/sat-commit-framework/README.md

 ```

 ## System Requirement
-The pipeline was tested on MacOS 14.1.1 (M1 chip) and Ubuntu 20.04.
+The framework was tested on MacOS 14.1.1 (M1 chip) and Ubuntu 20.04.
 Make sure that following software is installed and working properly:
 - Docker Engine version 24.0.6 or newer
 - Or Docker Desktop version 4.25.1 or newer (this includes Docker Engine)